Blattsteinn/blockchainas/README.md

 - 25k strings with 500 characters
 - 25k strings with 1000 characters

-When hashed (`random_strings_hashed_100k.txt`)and compared with each other, it appears that 411 of 100 000 are not unique hashes with 419 total duplicates.
+When hashed (hashes in `random_strings_hashed_100k.txt`) and compared with each other, it appears that 411 of 100 000 are not unique hashes with 419 total duplicates.

 Code:
 ```python